ccoupal/CNC_Embroidery_Machine/README.md

 # CNC Embroidery Machine

 ## Motivation and Overview
-I was motivated to work on this project follwing a year working in a machine shop where CNCs are used.
+I was motivated to work on this project follwing a year working in a CNC machine shop.
 I have had some expierence programming, setting up, and running these machines.
-I wanted to build something of a cnc machine for myself.
+I wanted to build some version of a cnc machine for myself.

 I am an avid sewer and designer of oudoor gear, I sell these items to friends and other like minded individials.
 Doing embridery could add value to my items and not cost me much money.